breatheco-de/content/src/content/lesson/learners-starting-guide.md

-# How to Learn Coding with Learnpack
+# How to Learn Coding with LearnPack

 Getting started with Learnpack is straightforward.
 Learnpack is a tool that operates based on its environment, which can be easily replicated through a repository.
 Any repository compatible with Learnpack can serve as an excellent tutorial to explore.
 You can check out some of the available repositories [here](https://4geeks.com/interactive-exercises).

 ## Getting Started